sviquerat/GSE64/README.md

 # GSE
 ## Reimplementation of GSEmerge for modern computers (formerly by Geo-X, JD)
-Supports 64 bit machines and provides the additional following command line arguments:
+Supports 64 bit machines and supports the additional command line arguments:
 - *-f* or *--filename* (required) - filename of any of the 4 AudioVOR.exe export files (GPS, EFF, SIG, flt)
 - *-i* or *--interval* (optional, defaults to 4) - time interval \[s] used for binning location data